cjungmann/readargs/README.md

 My goal is to allow for a simple use case using only a few library functions, but to also allow customization for special cases.

+## Why Use This Library?

+With standrd **getopt** and **getopt_long** and other argument processing tools, one might not consider other options.
+This library includes the following features:

+- Argument parsing follows the [GNU Arguments Standards](https://www.gnu.org/software/libc/manual/html_node/Argument-Syntax.html#Argument-Syntax) and the end user can put the options and non-options in any order.

+- Options are set up with an array of structs which can be *much easier to scan than extended switch code*.

+- The target variable is associated with the option struct, making it possible to write as well as read an option's value.

+- One element of the options struct is an *agent* that handles the interpretation of the option and may include a *writer* that is used to display the option's current value.
+There are some builtin agents that handle flag, integer and string values, as well as *help* and *show values* agents which are mentioned below.

+  - The *help* agent calls library functions that generate command usage and options help displays.

+  - The *show values* agent prints the option values as affected by the preceding arguments, and can be invoked multiple times on the same set of arguments.
+This is useful during development, and may also be useful for end users to help confirm appropriateness of option settings.

+- New agents can be designed to handle unusual needs.
+Agents can set variables, of course, but may also execute code according to the developer's imagination.
+There is a sample C source file (*test_vargs.c*) that includes custom agents for handling an optional-value option and a multiple-value option.

+## Documentation

 At first, the "documentation" will be sample C programs that demonstrate various customizations.  <strike>Eventually, I'll make simple **man** pages to help me remember syntax and variations.</strike>